KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-As we did earlier, we name this system, out of the class.
+As before, name this system outside of the class.

 ```
 // Name this system
 REFL_AUTO (type(collision_logic));
 ```

-The completed class looks like this:
+The completed class is as follows.

 ```
 // Collision Logic System